 • Introduce yourself briefly and include links to samples of your work.

 • Be specific about the stories you’re pitching.
 What’s the subject, what’s your proposed angle and what’s the news peg for this piece.
 Please, no:

 We have a house stylebook which we’ll share once we’ve commissioned a piece.

-Rights and payment
+Rights and Payment

 Our standard rate is 25 cents per word (published or assigned, whichever is greater), though we will negotiate if a piece requires a lot of extra research.
 Completed commissioned articles found unsuitable for publication will receive a kill fee of twenty-five percent of the agreed-on payment price.
 Kansas City magazine buys all rights.
 We issue payment for invoices filed on the 25th day of the month of the issue’s publication.
 Writers will need to submit a W-9 tax form and an invoice every month.
-Submissions should be shared as a Google Drive document and not an attachment.
+Submissions should be shared as a Google Doc and not an attachment.
 First rounds of editing will be done in the document so that the writer and editor can collaborate prior to layout.